tribbens/r-studio-badge/computer-data-exploration.md

 ![](https://github.com/tribbens/r-studio-badge/blob/main/os_barchart.png)

 For operating system, MacOS is easily the most common followed by Windows.
 Linux was a distant third.
 I found this result surprising given how prevalent Windows computers are.

+## GPU Description
+There is not a great way to display the data on GPU types.
+After reviewing the data, a wide variety of companies are represented including Intel, Nvidia, AMD, and Apple.